git-chglog/git-chglog/README.md

     The above is a command that uses a configuration file placed other than ".chglog/config.yml".
 ```

 ### `tag query`

-You can specify a commit to include in the generation of CHANGELOG using `<tag query>`.
+You can specify which commits to include in the generation of CHANGELOG using `<tag query>`.

 The table below shows Query patterns and summaries, and Query examples.

 | Query          | Description                                    | Example                     |